Large rainbow cliques in randomly perturbed dense graphs: Introduction

-Another prominent strand of results regarding random perturbations stems from the work of Krivelevich, Sudakov, and Tetali~\cite{KST}, and pertains to Ramsey properties of randomly perturbed dense graphs.
-This strand of results is heavily influenced by the now fairly mature body of results regarding the thresholds of various Ramsey properties in random graphs.
+Another prominent line of research regarding random perturbations concerns Ramsey properties of $\sG_{d,n} \cup \mathbb{G}(n,p)$, where here $\sG_{d,n}$ stands for the family of $n$-vertex graphs with edge-density at least $d > 0$, and $d$ is a constant.
+This strand stems from the work of Krivelevich, Sudakov, and Tetali~\cite{KST}.
+This line of research is heavily influenced by the now fairly mature body of results regarding the thresholds of various Ramsey properties in random graphs.

 The study of Ramsey properties in random graphs was initiated by \L{}uczak, Ruci\'nski, and Voigt~\cite{LRV92}.
-The so called {\sl symmetric edge Ramsey problem} for random graphs was settled completely by R\"odl and Ruci\'nski in a series of papers~\cite{RR93,RR94,RR95} who collectively establish the so called {\sl symmetric Random Ramsey theorem}.
-The latter asserts that for every integer $r \geq 2$ and every graph $H$ containing a cycle, there exist constants $c:= c(r,H)$ and $C:=C(r,H)$ such that
+The so-called {\sl symmetric edge Ramsey problem} for random graphs was settled completely by R\"odl and Ruci\'nski in a series of papers~\cite{RR93,RR94,RR95} that collectively established the so-called {\sl symmetric Random Ramsey theorem}.
+The best known consequence of this theorem is that for every integer $r \geq 2$ and every graph $H$ containing a cycle, there exist constants $c:= c(r,H)$ and $C:=C(r,H)$ such that

 Here, $G \rightarrow (H)_r$ is the classical arrow notation used in Ramsey theory to denote that the graph $G$ has the property that every $r$-edge-colouring of $G$ admits a monochromatic copy of $H$.
 Having the same configuration $H$ sought in every colour, lends this type of results the title of being {\sl symmetric}.
-The parameter $m_2(H)$ is the so called {\em maximum $2$-density} of $H$ given by
+The parameter $m_2(H)$ is the so-called {\em maximum $2$-density} of $H$ given by